ghdl/ghdl/doc/using/QuickStartGuide.rst

    * Remove the design library with the GHDL command ``ghdl --remove --workdir=work``.
 This removes the executable, all the object files and the library file.
 If you want to rebuild the design, you have to import the sources again and make the design.
    * Remove the :file:`work/` directory: ``rm -rf work``.
 Only the executable is kept.
 If you want to rebuild the design, create the :file:`work/` directory, import the sources, and make the design.

 ..
 WARNING:: Sometimes, a design does not fully follow the VHDL standards.
 For example it might use the badly engineered ``std_logic_unsigned`` package.
 GHDL supports this VHDL dialect through some options: ``--ieee=synopsys -fexplicit``.
-See section ':ref:`IEEE_library_pitfalls`', for more details.
+See section :ref:`IEEE_library_pitfalls`, for more details.